mochajs/mocha/docs/index.md

 $ npm test
 ```

-## Run Cycle overview
+## Run Cycle Overview

 A brief outline on the order Mocha's components are invoked.
-Worth noting that all hooks, 'describe' and 'it' callbacks are run in the order they are defined (i.e. found in the file).
+Worth noting that all hooks, `describe` and `it` callbacks are run in the order they are defined (i.e. found in the file).

 ``` java
 run 'mocha spec.js'